 The problem is that the lower and heavier weights are harder to find, and not every broadhead model offers them.
 Make sure when you buy, you’re getting the weight that’s best for you.

 Can you replace the blades?

 Some broadheads are one-piece designs.
-This means the entire broadhead is one single piece of steel, blades included.
+This means the entire broadhead is one single piece of stainless steel, blades included.
 In this case you can’t change the blades out.
 Other broadheads feature removable blades which you can then replace with fresh ones if they get dull or bent.

 A broadhead with replaceable blades has more pieces, of course.
 The benefit, though, is that you can reuse the arrowhead over and over.
 Broadheads with replaceable blades are attractive because they have great reusability.

 Our Top Picks In Detail